Chantenay Carrots

 - Salt to taste

-- 1. In a food processor, combine cooked Chantenay carrots, chickpeas, tahini, olive oil, lemon juice, garlic, and salt.
+- 1. In a food processor, combine the cooked Chantenay carrots, chickpeas, tahini, olive oil, lemon juice, garlic, and salt.

 - 2. Blend until smooth, adding water as needed to reach desired consistency.

-Chantenay Carrot and Lentil Stew
+Chantenay Carrot and Lentil Curry

 - 1 onion, diced

-- 2 cups Chantenay carrots, sliced
+- 2 cups roasted Chantenay carrots, sliced

 - Salt and pepper to taste

-- 1 apple, grated
+- 1 banana

 - Salt and pepper to taste

-Chantenay Carrot and Beetroot Salad
+Chantenay Carrot and Cauliflower Mash

 - Salt and pepper to taste